 As the name suggests line art is a type of illustration using rudimentary lines, shapes, and colors that are generally free of complex backgrounds.
 This style of illustration concentrates on form rather than intricate details such as gradients, shadows, and hues.
 Although it can be two or three-dimensional, line art articulates the fundamental element of the outline without fleshing out the drawing.

 Line art can be used for concept drawings or preliminary sketches which can be the final artwork or will be later developed into fully realized designs.
 The elements of line art are direction, curves, weight, and quality of line, hatching (lines in the same direction), and crosshatching (lines that cross).
 These simplistic strokes as used skillfully by the illustrator to deliver strong images to communicate visually.
-Logo art, commonly used in graphic design, is often delivered with line drawings to create impact, and is .
+Logo art, commonly used in graphic design, is often delivered with line drawings to create impact and have simple memorability.

 10. Mixed media

 Mixed-media illustrations use a combination of different materials to express an image.
 In analog images, these could include fabric, paint, paper, wood, metal, flowers, found objects, etc. In digital images, these may include non-visual elements such as sound, moving imagery, music, or interactivity.

 Collage is a popular example of mixed media art, using materials such as photography, magazine clippings, ribbons, etc to create visual montages.
 Decoupage is this process adopted to cover objects such as furniture which is then finished with a lacquer.
 Assemblage is the three-dimensional version of collage arranging objects to create a whole.
-Art installations are also a variant on the form, ordering objects in a display to create new meaning from the whole.
+Art installations are also a variant of the form, ordering objects in a display to create new meaning from the whole.

 Sci-fi book cover illustration by CG Spectrum student Jessica Geis

-Illustrators perform an important part in the creation of picture books.
-Most popular in children's literature, this style of illustration is an accompaniment and enhancement of the text.
+Book illustrators and book cover illustrators perform important roles in the publishing industry.
+Most popular in children's literature, book illustration is an accompaniment and enhancement of the text.
 This also includes the illustration of book cover art for all kinds of literature.
 Usually highly expressive, book illustration helps to bring a story to life and allows for free creativity and vivid imagination.